 Substitutions

-- Potatoes - russet potatoes can also be used for this recipe
+- Potatoes - yellow potatoes can also be used for this recipe

 - Potato Starch - use corn starch if not available, they will act the same way in the recipe